seaweedfs/seaweedfs/README.md

  weed volume -dir=/tmp/2 -port=8081 -dataCenter=dc2
 ```

-Or the master server can determine the data center via volume server's IP address and settings in weed.conf file.

 When requesting a file key, an optional "dataCenter" parameter can limit the assigned volume to the specific data center.
 For example, this specifies that the assigned volume should be limited to 'dc1':

 ```